Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

 Suggested Experiments
 *********************

-For jumbo packets, increase VPP tcp mtu and buffer size to improve the performance.
+For jumbo packets, increase VPP TCP mtu and buffer size to improve the performance.
 Below is VPP example config:

 .. code-block:: none